hathibelagal-dev/instantpolyglot/docs/eng/Malagasy.md

 These usually appear at the end of the sentence:

 **Mamaky inona ny mpianatra?**
-"What does the student read?"
+“What does the student read?”

 ### Negation

 Negation is formed by using **tsy** before the verb:

 **Tsy mamaky boky ny mpianatra.**
-"The student does not read a book."
+“The student does not read a book.”

 Double negation is possible and common:

 **Tsy mamaky boky mihitsy ny mpianatra.**
-"The student does not read a book at all."
+“The student does not read a book at all.”

 ### Relative Clauses

 Relative clauses are typically introduced by **izay**:

 **Ny boky izay novakin'ny mpianatra**
-"The book that was read by the student"
+“The book that was read by the student”

 In spoken Malagasy, **izay** is often omitted:

 **Ny boky novakin'ny mpianatra**
-"The book (that) was read by the student"
+“The book (that) was read by the student”

 ### Serial Verb Constructions